chrisvmiller/randomlyunique/content/data/2017/glib-graphology.md

-The algorithm in a nutshell involved calculating image keypoints via a Scale-Invariant Feature Transform (SIFT), followed by a simple pixel-wise Manhattan distance comparison between my keypoints (it's actually a small normalized neighbourhood around each keypoint) and each celeb.
+The algorithm in a nutshell involved calculating image keypoints via a Scale-Invariant Feature Transform (SIFT), followed by a simple pixel-wise Manhattan distance comparison between my keypoints (it's actually a small normalized neighbourhood around these keypoint) and each celeb.
 The chart below is my purposed celebrity mixture:

 ![Photo]({attach}/assets/data/2017/glib-graphology.png){.image_center_style}